irregular-rhomboid/irregular-rhomboid.github.io/_posts/2022-12-27-math-is-a-language.md

 [^definition]: This is but one of many definitions, which doesn't capture all the things that one can say about mathematics.

 [^empirical]: By empirical world, I mean the set of all sensory experiences that an observer (e.g. a human) can have.
-This includes "the Natural world" that hard science concern themselves with, as well as thoughts and emotions.
+This includes "the Natural world" that hard sciences concern themselves with, as well as thoughts and emotions.
 It is *anything* that can be felt or known.

 [^ambiguity]: Or at least very few.
 There's a reason we can still read mathematical texts from Ancient Greece and understand *exactly* what they mean, unlike poetry from the same era.